CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/index.rst

     * - |github|_
       - GitHub allows you to create your own version controlled repositories
       - |GitHub|
-    * - |gee|_
-      - Google Earth Engine (GEE) code editor account
-      - |GEE|

 Platform(s)
 ~~~~~~~~~~~

-We provide ready-to-use examples of (1) Docker containers with pre-configured geospatial software environments, (2) Notebook examples of NEON AOP geospatial data analyses,  & (3) ReadTheDocs style documentation that will allow for self-paced asynchonous learning as well as opportunities for in-person live coding.
+We provide ready-to-use examples of (1) Docker containers with pre-configured  software development environments, (2) Example datasets,  & (3) ReadTheDocs style documentation that will allow for self-paced asynchonous learning as well as opportunities for in-person live coding.

 *We will use the following CyVerse platform(s):*